MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 # Get started with Customer Service workspace

-Welcome to the Customer Service workspace app module, where we're increasing agent productivity for core customer service with the ability to work on multiple sessions at a time in a single workspace experience.
-If you choose to expand your customer service offering to provide chat and channels, the Customer Service workspace seamlessly adjusts to support managing conversations as well.
+The Customer Service workspace is a modern, customizable, high-productivity app that helps increase increases agent productivity for core customer service and allows agents to work on multiple sessions at a time in a single workspace.
+Customer Service workspace seamlessly adjusts to support managing agent conversations across different channels.

-If you've used Customer Service Hub or Omnichannel for Customer Service before, much of the behavior for managing cases and activities in the Customer Service workspace app module works the same way, with some exceptions to accommodate the multisession and conversation capabilities.
-This article walks you through the Customer Service workspace experience and explains how to navigate the app.

 > [!NOTE]
 > The Customer Service workspace app is currently not available on mobile devices.

 ## Introduction to Customer Service workspace

-You can access Customer Service workspace through the app selector (where you find all of your other Dynamics 365 apps) by choosing the Customer Service workspace app tile.
-You can also access the app in the Dynamics 365 drop-down navigation in the upper-left corner of Dynamics 365.
+You can access the Customer Service workspace as follows:
+- Select the Customer Service workspace app through the app selector
+- Select the app in the Dynamics 365 drop-down navigation in the upper-left corner of Dynamics 365.

-As an agent with the Customer Service Representative security role, when you open Customer Service workspace, you start on the Customer Service Agent Dashboard unless your administrator has changed the default view.
-This dashboard shows you your active cases, cases you can work in queues you are assigned to, and your open activities.
+As an agent with the Customer Service Representative security role, when you open Customer Service workspace, you'll see the Customer Service Agent Dashboard unless your administrator has changed the default view.
+This dashboard shows your active cases, cases you can work in queues you are assigned to, and your open activities.
 You can open existing cases and activities or begin working new cases from the queues you are assigned to and create activities.

-You can choose the enhanced multisession experience or default experience.

 ### Enhanced multisession workspace (Preview)

 [ ![Customer Service workspace overview.](media/csw-overview-enhanced.png) ](media/csw-overview.png#lightbox)

 The following table displays the elements of the Customer Service workspace.

 | Label | Description|
 | ------------ | ------------- |